- Student Life

 Mrs. Jackie Diebold, Teacher

 Mrs. Diebold earned an Honors Bachelor of Arts and a Bachelor of Education degree from the University of Windsor and Lakehead University, Canada, in 1991 and 1993 respectively.
 She has taught children grades Kindergarten to Sixth over the past seventeen years, and her primary focus has been Reading and Mathematics.
 To engage her students in Mathematics, she connects Math to a variety of subjects and combines traditional instruction with hands-on activities.
 Mrs. Diebold is also a Teacher Advisor at the Sophia Institute for Teachers.

 Dr. Mitchell Kalpakgian, Teacher

-High School English and Latin
+High School Humanities